SoftUni-Internal/interactive-content/EN/06-Unit-Testing/06-Homework.md

 # Problem: Tire Pressure Monitoring System

 You are given a small project for a system which monitors the pressure in car tires.

 Your task is to write unit tests for the system.

 You will need to use mocking in order to pass dependencies.

-Think about the corner cases of the project
+Think about the corner cases of the project.

 [/slide]